 Our first three nights were spent at Sunwing Kamala Beach Resort, and our last two nights at the Hyatt Regency Phuket Resort.
 On the first evening, we took a short stroll and found ourselves at a vibrant night market.
 Shoes, clothing, accessories and all sorts of other goods were being sold.
 We had a great meal of meat satays, fried chicken and sausages for 100THB (about R40).

 As soon as we got the car, we went for a drive along the winding coastal roads towards Patong and Phuket Old Town.
-We drove around for a while getting a feel for the place then took a walk in the old town and looked at the Sino-Portuguese buildings.
+A stark contrast to the island's beach areas, Old Phuket Town is a historical and cultural gem.
+With Sino-Portuguese architecture, colorful shophouses, and charming cafes, it's perfect for a leisurely stroll or drive.
+We drove around for a while getting a feel for the place then took a walk in the old town and looked at the buildings.

 Of particular interest here, are the Thai Hua Museum, which recounts the history of the Chinese people in Phuket, Baan Chinpracha, a well-preserved Sino Portuguese mansion that one can visit, and Phra Pitak Chinpracha Mansion, now known as The Blue Elephant Cooking School and Restaurant.

 Over the next few days, we explored much of Phuket as we could.
 We went for walks on the family-friendly beaches, indulged in Thai massages, shopped at the night, day and weekend markets, and found hidden waterfalls.

 We also visited the Big Buddha, a 45-meter-tall white marble statue on a mountain top which has great views over Phuket.
 We drove ourselves to Surakul Pier where we hired a longtail boat that took us to explore Phang Nga Bay, James Bond Island and Koh Panyee floating village.
 It was an incredible experience .